Frank McKetta: Involving his home life

-Retirement from State Commissioner
+Retirement from state commissioner

 After several years of fighting to make a change in the state police department, McKetta was offered a job with the U.S. General Services Administration to help with heading the organization that provides security to all federal buildings in the nation.
 By 1971 his common sense told him it was time to leave the state police and take full advantage of this new opportunity.
-He stayed until the end of the Governor's term and learned that it was smart to take the job in Washington D.C. because he was going replaced with the new Governor.
+He stayed until the end of the governor's term and learned that it was smart to take the job in Washington D.C. because he was going to be replaced with the new governor.

-He accepted the position as Chief of the Federal Protective Service and then later in June 1972 was named Assistant Commissioner.
+He accepted the position as chief of the Federal Protective Service and then later in June 1972 was named assistant commissioner.
 He worked in the management office which governed security at federal installations nationwide.

 After five years working in Washington DC, Frank McKetta was faced with a severe arthritic condition affecting his spine.
 As a result of this he left his position in 1976 but made it a point to stay contacted with people still inside the GSA to help with the corruption that had developed at the federal level.